SamuelSwartzberg/flashcardifying_text_temp/inf.md

 }

 In general, either option types or nullable types will be used to represent the absence of a value in a given language, but no both.

+### Result type

+A result type is a type which can be either of two variants/states, a success type holding the result, or an error type holding the error message. in rust, the result type is `Result`, looking like enum Result<T, E> { Ok(T), Err(E)}

 ### boolean